cseanburns/systems-librarianship/src/3c-library-search.md

 - `@attr 1=21` instructs the query to search for the term in the subject heading field
 - `"library science"` is the second search term for the subject heading search

-The search does not reveal the results.
+The search returns a hit count but does not display the records.
 To peruse the results, we use the `show` command.
 To show the first record: